 Do you really need to bring a router around with you?
 Can you use a Chromecast when you travel like in hotel rooms?
 As it turns out, there are some solutions that you might find helpful.
 Stay on this page to learn more.

 Chromecasts can make simple things like showing people media so much easier because you can simply cast media from your phone to the device.
 And with the newer version, you can even watch Netflix and other apps.

 Can You Use Chromecast with a Mobile Hotspot?

 Connecting a Chromecast to a mobile hotspot is not an officially supported feature.
-However, you can use Chromecast with a mobile hotspot by either using a second phone to configure the Chromecast through Google Home, or manually entering the hotspot’s network name and password on one phone.
+You can use Chromecast with a mobile hotspot by either using a second phone to configure the Chromecast through Google Home or manually entering the hotspot’s network name and password on one phone.

 I’ll walk you through each of the steps below: